pragya9460/LLD/README.md

 # LLD
 Contains code of different design pattern, problems, etc.
+Need to add more design patterns